TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 ###Conclusions and Future Work
 The usage of genetic algorithm for the purpose of unit testing is considered as quite impressive.
 The generated test suites are completed in acceptable computation time.
-Future work will be dedicated to discover various criteria for evaluation of effectiveness of the algorith as it concerns data flow, fault exposing capability.
+Future work will be dedicated to discover various criteria for evaluation of effectiveness of the algorithm as it concerns data flow, fault exposing capability.
 Moreover, future work is recommended to include multi-class testing.